AlexJosephWeb/PHP/README.md

 1. What’s the difference between the include() and require() functions?
 2. How can we get the IP address of the client?
+3. What’s the difference between unset() and unlink()?
+4. What are the main error types in PHP and how do they differ?
+5. What is the difference between GET and POST?
+6. How can you enable error reporting in PHP?
+7. What are Traits?
+8. Can the value of a constant change during the script’s execution?
+9. Can you extend a Final defined class?
+10. What are the __construct() and __destruct() methods in a PHP class?
+11. How we can get the number of elements in an array?
+12. How would you declare a function that receives one parameter name hello?
+13. The value of the variable input is a string 1,2,3,4,5,6,7.
+How would you get the sum of the integers contained inside input?
+14. Suppose you receive a form submitted by a post to subscribe to a newsletter.
+This form has only one field, an input text field named email.
+How would you validate whether the field is empty?
+Print a message "The email cannot be empty" in this case.
+15. What does MVC stand for and what does each component do?
+16. How does one prevent the following Warning ‘Warning: Cannot modify header information – headers already sent’ and why does it occur in the first place?
+17. What are SQL Injections, how do you prevent them and what are the best practices?
+18. Why would you use === instead of ==?
+19. What are PSRs?
+Choose 1 and briefly describe it.
+20. What PSR Standards do you follow?
+Why would you follow a PSR standard?
+21. Do you use Composer?
+If yes, what benefits have you found in it?
+22. What’s the difference between using mysql_ functions and PDO?
+23. Describe how inheritance works with PHP.
+24. Do you know what the PHP-FIG is?
+Describe it, describe the PSRs you know.
+25. What classes would you create to build a basic Twitter-style status system with OOP?
+26. What frameworks are you experienced in?
+27. What frameworks do you prefer?
+Why?
+28. Thoughts/experience with unit testing?

 ## References